Opening Triennial on 25.9.2025

 Torn Modernism(s)

 The ousting of the Bauhaus from Weimar in 1925 was preceded by the so-called "fateful election" in Thuringia in 1924, which was followed by a chronology of persecution, expulsion, annihilation and war - and initially the end of the Weimar Republic.
-The global conflagration of the Second World War, which started in Germany, was to finally tear apart " Modernism" and lead to further and more far-reaching migration processes until at least the fall of the so-called Iron Curtain.
-However, a closer look at the genesis and the disruptions allows us to speak of Modernism(s) and thus puts up for discussion different triggers and characteristics that - according to the general classification - occur from early to late Modernism and continue to have an effect today and for the understanding of a "reflexive Modernism" in the broader sense.
-With this inaugural event, TDM2025 is opening up a scientific and social debate contribution to the current political and cultural discourse - for the professional and generally interested public.
-[Text: Robert K. Huber]
+The global conflagration of the Second World War, which began in Germany, was to finally tear apart " Modernism" and lead to further and more far-reaching migration processes until at least the fall of the so-called Iron Curtain.
+A closer look at the genesis and the ruptures allows us to speak of "Modernism(s)" and thus to discuss different triggers and characteristics that - according to the general classification - occur from early to late Modernism and continue to have an effect today and for the understanding of "reflexive Modernism" in a broader sense.
+With the opening event, the Triennial of Modernism 2025 opens up a scientific and social debate contribution to the current political and cultural discourse - for the professionally and generally interested public.

 Other topics and focal points